DjHexaedro/Dun-dun/README.md

 2D bullet-hell style shooter.

-Currently only a single boss with three different variants is avaliable to play.
+Currently only a single boss with three different variants is available to play.
 Gameplay consists in dodging the bosses' attacks and collecting crystals to damage it.
 The more you wait before you collect a crystal, the more damage it will do, but if you wait too much it'll break and disappear.

 Music done by [Blackphilip](https://www.instagram.com/mr.satvrn/)